Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Place your left hand on your right knee.

-• Inhale deeply while lengthening your spine.
+• Breathe deeply while elongating your spine.

-Phase 2 – Torsion :
+Phase 2 – Torsion:

-Practical advice
+Practical tips

 To make the most of this exercise and avoid common mistakes: